-If you’ve recently purchased a pre-built PC and are wondering how to make it compatible for gaming, then you’ve come to the right place.
+If you’ve recently purchased a pre-built PC and are wondering how to make it compatible with gaming, then you’ve come to the right place.
 Modifying your new PC into a gaming PC can be as easy as installing an updated, new generation graphics card into your system and then calling it a day.
 However, there are a few things you’ll need to check before you do make any changes at all, so you know with the utmost confidence that you’re making the right modifications to it.
 We’ll make sure to fill you in on the nitty-gritty.

 Firstly, you most likely are aware of the base specifications that your system came with when you first purchased it.
 If the system didn’t come with a graphics card pre-installed, then it most likely wouldn’t be able to play triple-A titles very easily and neither at a decent or stable frames-per-second.

 If your system has a newer generation Intel Core i5/i7, or Ryzen 5/Ryzen 7 processor or above built-in, then your options range for graphics cards are quite wide as most graphics cards will perform completely fine with the paired processor.
-This can include up to an NVIDIA RTX 3090, however, there are power consumption warnings that you need to be aware of before installing a high tier graphics card like that, which we’ll discuss later on.
+This can include up to an NVIDIA RTX 3090, however, there are power consumption considerations that you need to be aware of before installing a high-tier graphics card like that, which we’ll discuss later on.

 If you have an Intel Core i3 or AMD Ryzen 3 processor, your options are more limited, as you do not want to get a graphics card that doesn’t perform as well as it could due to the limited speed of your processor that’s paired with it, otherwise known as CPU bottlenecking.
 Our recommendation would be to look into entry-level and low-tier graphics cards like the NVIDIA GTX 1650 or AMD RX 570, or mid-tier graphics cards such as the NVIDIA RTX 3060 or the AMD RX 6700 XT.